The Best Things to do in Osh, Kyrgyzstan

 Even today, Osh is not a very big city, but don’t be fooled.
-There are a lot of interesting things to do in Osh, because of its scenic location and long history.
-It is a great city to spend some time in whether you want to relax or be active.
+There are a lot of things to do in Osh and there are plenty of reasons to include it in your Kyrgyzstan itinerary.
+Be it the scenic location, its interesting past or its unique southern atmosphere.

-While there are enough things to do in Osh itself, it is also a good starting point for further trips into Southern Kyrgyzstan.
+While there are enough things to do in Osh itself, it is also a good starting point from where you can explore Southern Kyrgyzstan.
 Osh is only at 963 meters altitude, but the mountains are just a stone’s throw away.
-From Osh you can definetly do some interesting hikes and before you know it you are surrounded by alpine mountain sceneries.
+Even though they receive much less tourists then elsewhere in the country, the sceneries are just as beautiful.

 I arrived in Osh at the end of my Pamir highway tour.
 After the barren mountains of the Pamirs, Osh felt lush and green.
 The similarities with the Fergana valley in Uzbekistan were there, but Osh also had its own unique features.
-Its Soviet past is more visible as well as the cultural influences of the nomadic Kyrgyz.
+Its Soviet past is more visible as well as the cultural influences of the nomadic Kyrgyz and other ethnic minorities.

 A short history of Osh